Azhar-Ehsan/Azhar-Ehsan.github.io/README.md

-# Bohar Singh
+# Azhar Ehsan
-This is Bohar Singh's personal [homepage](https://singh-bohar.github.io/).
+This is Bohar Singh's personal [homepage](https://Azhar-Ehsan.github.io/).

 ## A short introduction